uscmakers/TutorialPractice/README.md

 ```
 	git config --global user.name "Your name here"
 	git config --global user.email "your_email@example.com"

+	//Do the below steps if you are in a git directory already
 	git config  user.name "Some One"
 	git config  user.email "email@email.com"
 ```